wjbmattingly/Laia/README.md

     docker pull mauvilsa/laia:[SOME_TAG]
     docker tag mauvilsa/laia:[SOME_TAG] laia:active

+Replace SOME_TAG with one of the tags available [here](https://hub.docker.com/r/mauvilsa/laia/tags/).
 Then copy the command line interface script to some directory in your path for easily use from the host.

+    mkdir -p $HOME/bin
-    docker run --rm -it -u $(id -u):$(id -g) -v $HOME:$HOME laia:active bash -c "cp /usr/local/bin/laia-docker $HOME/bin"
+    docker run --rm -u $(id -u):$(id -g) -v $HOME:$HOME laia:active bash -c "cp /usr/local/bin/laia-docker $HOME/bin"

 After this, all Laia commands can be executed by using the laia-docker command.
 For further details run.